Forest Canopy Disturbance Monitoring (FCDM)#

 The Sensor list is updated with the available satellite dataset for the selected time periods.
 The user is thus forced to select the dates first.

 Sensors can be selected in the dropdown menu.
 This list is only showing satellite datasets that are available for the selected time period.
-The user needs to select at least one.
+Select at least one.

 Note

-Data from Sentinel and Landsat programme cannot be mixed.
+Data from Sentinel and Landsat programmes cannot be mixed.

 Threshold for Landsat 7#